Forget about malls, tall sky skyscrapers, sunset boat rides, and boardwalks. You can do that anywhere.

 Have you ever wondered how it looks when the desert meets the sea?
 How sand feels in your feet when you walk?
 How does the sky look in the desert at night?

 Wonder no more, go ahead and experience it, as it has never been so easy before.
 Many countries worldwide are offering free and hassle-free online VISA for a few hours or a few days stopover in their county.
 QATAR is one of them.

-Honestly, I get limited holiday for vacation every year.
-In 2018, I spent most of my holiday attending my family wedding, so I did not have enough holiday to travel.
-So me and my husband, Kisan, booked a one-night, two-day stopover at Doha, Qatar, on our way to a family wedding destination in Nepal.
+Honestly, I get limited holidays for vacation every year.
+In 2022, I spent most of my holiday attending my family’s wedding.
+Same story for the year 2023.
+But this time me and my husband, Kisan, booked a one-night, two-day stopover at Doha, Qatar, on our way to a family wedding destination in Nepal.
 This was my first stopover travel experience.
 Oh boy!
 Let me tell you, I had been wasting my visit by not adding such epic city stops for so many years.

 Give it a try.
 When you book your next international vacation, look for a stopover in amazing cities around the world.
 Stopover travels are the best hacks to mark countries off our bucket list in less time and less money.
 It’s by far the best way to get a taste of a new place, its culture, its landscape, and people that you can cherish for your whole life in just about a day or less.

 Have a quick look at my last post here for more details on Stopover and how to add them to your itinerary.

 If you have only 24 hours ( 1 day and 1 night) stopover, I would recommend Desert-only tours and stay away from City tours altogether.
 This will give you enough time to enjoy each activity and relax without any hassle.
 The city is something that you see all the time.
 But while in Doha, the Desert is something that you should not miss.

 If you really want to experience the city, have at least 2 days in hand.